RickofManc/RickofManc/README.md

-- 👋 Hi, I’m @RickofManc
+- 👋 Hi, I’m RickofManc
 - 👀 Aspiring to be a Junior Developer
 - 🌱 Primarily through learning to code with the Code Institute
 - 💞️ Looking to collaborate on anything and everything